EnderIce2/SDR-RPC/README.md

 ### 📕TODO List

-- Invite people to get Apy Server Address or connecting via voice chat system to listen and having the ability to change the frequency
+- Invite people to get Spy Server Address or connecting via voice chat system to listen and having the ability to change the frequency
 - Change Settings Panel to WPF User Control
 - Add better RDS decoder (if it is even possible)